 accomplished by pressing the control or function key and one other key, or through use of a prompt line.

-Here are some of the commands: (C) means with CONTROL key and (F) means with FUNCTION key PROMPT LINE (HELP!)= (F)9; UNDO LAST COMMAND (OOPS!)= (C)1; CHANGE COLOR OF MONITOR SCREEN= (C)3; TURN LINE NUMBERS ON OR OFF= (F)0 (zero); TURN WORD WRAP ON OR OFF= (C)0 (zero); MARGIN AND TAB SET= (C)T; TAB ADVANCE= (C)I; WORD TAB (CURSOR TO FIRST LETTER OF NEXT WORD)= (C)7; CURSOR LEFT= (F)5; CURSOR RIGHT= (F)D; CURSOR UP= (F)E; CURSOR DOWN= (F)X; WINDOW LEFT= (C)S; WINDOW RIGHT= (C)D; WINDOW UP= (C)E; WINDOW DOWN= (C)X; WINDOW TO BOTTOM LINE OF TEXT= (F)B; WINDOW TO HIGHEST LINE OF TEXT= (F)H; DELETE CHARACTER= (F)1; DELETE COMPLETE LINE YOU ARE ON= (F)3; DELETE FROM BEGINING OF LINE TO CURSOR= (C)J; DELETE FROM CURSOR TO FIND OF LINE (C)S; COPY A 1INE OR GROUP OF LINES TO A DIFFERENT AREA OF THE TEXT (START LINE NUMBER, END LINE NUMBER, AFTER LINE NUMBER)= (C)C; MOVE A LINE OR GROUP OF LINES TO A DIFFERENT AREA OF THE TEXT AND ERASE THEIR PRESENT LOCATION= (F)M; NEW PARAGRAPH (CARRIAGE RETURN AND AUTOMATIC INDENT)= (C)8; NEW PAGE (CARRIAGE RETURN AND FORM FEED)= (C)9; FIND A STRING= (C)F; REFORMAT FROM CURSOR TO RIGHT MARGIN (LINE YOU ARE ON TO END OF PARAGRAPH)= (C)2; REFORMAT FROM CURSOR TO RIGHT MARGIN (LINE YOU ARE ON TO END OF PARAGRAPH)= (C)C; SAVE TEXT FILE TO CASSETTE= (C)A; LOAD OLD TEXT FILE FROM CASSETTE= (F)L; SEND PRINTER CONTROL CODES TO PRINTER= (C)U; PRINT ENTIRE TEXT FILE (OR START AND END LINE NUMBERS)= (C)P; STOP THE PRINTER All of the above commands are accomplished with a single keypress but if you forget the codes most are available through the prompt line (F)9.
-Some additional features are only available through the prompt line.
+Here are some of the commands:

+(C) means with CONTROL key and (F) means with FUNCTION key PROMPT LINE (HELP!)= (F)9; UNDO LAST COMMAND (OOPS!)= (C)1; CHANGE COLOR OF MONITOR SCREEN= (C)3; TURN LINE NUMBERS ON OR OFF= (F)O (zero); TURN WORD WRAP ON OR OFF= (C)O (zero); MARGIN AND TAB SET= (C)T; TAB ADVANCE= (C)I; WORD TAB (CURSOR TO FIF-T LETTER OF MARGIN WORD)= (C)T; C16-DR LEFT= (F)S; CURSOR RIGHT= (F)D; CURSOR UP= (F)E; CURSOR DOWN= (F)X; WINDOW LEFT= (C)S; WINDOW RIGHT= (C)D; WINDOW UP= (C)E; WINDOW DOWN= (C)X; WINDOW TO BOTTOM LINE OF TEXT= (F)B; WINDOW TO HIGHEST LINE OF TEXT= (F)H; DELETE CHARACTER= (F)1; DELETE COMPLETE LINE YOU ARE ON= (F)3; DELETE FROM BEGINING OF LINE TO CURSOR= (C)J; DELETE FROM CURSOR TO END OF LINE= (C)K; INSERT LINE= (F)2; COPY THE LINE YOU ARE ON TO THE SPACE DIRECTLY BELOW= (C)5; COPY A lINE OR GROUP OF LINES TO A DIFFERENT AREA OF THE TEXT (START LINE NUMBER, END LINE NUMBER, AFTER LINE NUMBER)= (C)C; MOVE A LINE OR GROUP OF LINES TO A DIFFERENT AREA OF THE TEXT AND ERASE THEIR PRESENT LOCATION= (F)M; NEW PARAGKAPH (CARRIAGE RETURN AND AUTOMATIC INDENT)= (C)B; NEW PAGE (CARRIAGE RETURN AND FORM FEED)= (C)9; FIND A STRING= (C)F; REFORMAT MARGIN TO MARGIN (LINE YOU ARE ON TO END OF PARAGRAPH)= (C)2; REFORMAT FROM CURSOR TO RIGHT MARGIN (LINE YOU ARE ON TO END OF PARAGRAPH)= (C)2; REFORMAT FROM CURSOR TO RIGHT MARGIN (LINE YOU ARE ON TO END OF PARAGRAPH)= (C)2; REFORMAT FROM CURSOR TO RIGHT MARGIN (LINE YOU ARE ON TO END OF PARAGRAPH)= (C)2; REFORMAT FROM CURSOR TO RIGHT MARGIN (LINE YOU ARE ON TO END OF PARAGRAPH)= (C)2; REFORMAT FROM CURSOR TO RIGHT MARGIN (LINE YOU ARE ON TO END OF PARAGRAPH)= (C)2; REFORMAT FROM CURSOR TO RIGHT MARGIN (LINE YOU ARE ON TO END OF PARAGRAPH)= (C)B; SAVE TEXT FILE TO CASSETTE= (C)A; LOAD OLD TEXT FILE FROM CASSETTE= (F)L; SEND PRINTER CONTROL CODES TO PRINTER= (C)U; PRINTER TEXT FILE (OR START AND END LINE NUMBERS)= (C)P; STOP THE PRINTER AND

 All of the above commands are accomplished with a single keypress but if you forget the codes most are available through the prompt line (F)9.

 Some additional features are only available through the prompt line, they are: CURSOR TO A CERTAIN LINE NUMBER= (F)9L(enter)S(enter)(LINE NUMBER)(enter); DELETE A CERTAIN LINE OR A GROUP OF LINES= (F)9L(enter)D(enter)(START LINE NUMBER, STOP LINE NUMBER)(enter); PURGE= (F)9P(enter)Y; SEARCH FOR A STRING AND REPLACE WITH A NEW STRING= (F)9SH(enter)RS(enter)/(ORIGINAL STRING)/(NEW STRING)/(enter) you will then see the location of each occurrence of the original string and have the option to replace (Y) or not replace (N) that occurrence or to replace all occurrences of the string (A) with the new string or to stop and return to the edit mode (S).